 The following table shows the recommended reference values for magnesium intake in mg according to the German Nutrition Society (DGE).

-In other studies, the magnesium requirement was calculated per kg of body weight, so that it is more adapted to the individuality of each person.
-A requirement of approximately 3-4.5 mg/kg body weight was determined.4
+In other studies, the magnesium requirement was calculated per kg body weight, so that it is more adapted to the individuality of each person.
+Here, a requirement of approximately 3-4.5 mg/kg body weight was determined.4

-Under certain circumstances, the magnesium requirement may increase.
-These include heavy sweating, competitive sports, pregnancy and breastfeeding, stressful situations, diabetes, kidney disease, anorexia or exposure to aluminum.5
+Under certain circumstances, magnesium requirements may increase.
+These include heavy sweating, competitive sports, pregnancy and lactation, stressful situations, diabetes, kidney disease, anorexia, or when exposed to aluminum.5

 What do we need magnesium for?

 One of the most important functions of magnesium is its participation in the Energy metabolism.
 Magnesium enables the conversion of adenosine triphosphate (ATP).
 ATP is the immediately available energy carrier in the cells.
-Magnesium makes a significant contribution to the Vitamin D metabolism with.
-The essential nutrient activates transport molecules for vitamin D, as well as metabolic enzymes and ensures a healthy parathyroid hormone level, which in turn supports the metabolism.
-Vitamin D-metabolism is regulated.6
+Magnesium contributes an essential part to the Vitamin D metabolism in.
+The essential nutrient activates transport molecules for vitamin D, as well as metabolic enzymes, and ensures a healthy parathyroid hormone level, which in turn supports the Vitamin D-metabolism is regulated.6

-Magnesium is also an important Co-factor for approx. 300 further enzymeswhich influence the metabolism.
-The Nerve- and Muscle function, the Bone grafting and the Stability of the DNA are supported by magnesium.
-Furthermore, the important nutrient anti-inflammatory and relaxes the muscles of the Blood vessel walls.
+In addition, magnesium is an important Co-factor for approx. 300 further enzymeswhich influence the metabolism.
+The Nerve- and Muscle function, the Bone grafting and the DNA stability are supported by magnesium.
+Furthermore, the important nutrient acts anti-inflammatory and relaxes the muscles of the Blood vessel walls.

 Clear presentation of the functions of magnesium: